-Unsuitable / inappropriate activities

-The school believes that the activities referred to in the following section would be inappropriate in a school context and that users, as defined below, should not engage in these activities in school or outside school when using school equipment or systems.
+Unsuitable / inappropriate activitiesThe school believes that the activities referred to in the following section would be inappropriate in a school context and that users, as defined below, should not engage in these activities in school or outside school when using school equipment or systems.
 The school policy restricts usage as follows:

-User Actions Acceptable Acceptable at certain times Acceptable for nominated users Unacceptable Unacceptable and illegal Users shall not visit Internet Child sexual abuse images -The making, production or distribution of indecent images of children.
-Contrary to The Protection of Children Act 1978 Х sites, make, post, download, Grooming, incitement, arrangement or facilitation of sexual acts against children Contrary to the Sexual Offences Act 2003. Х upload, data transfer, communicate or Possession of an extreme pornographic image (grossly offensive, disgusting or otherwise of an obscene character) Contrary to the Criminal Justice and Immigration Act 2008 Х pass on, material, remarks, criminally racist material in UK - to stir up religious hatred (or hatred on the grounds of sexual orientation) - contrary to the Public Order Act 1986 Х proposals or comments that pornography Х contain or relate to: promotion of any kind of discrimination Х threatening behaviour, including promotion of physical violence or mental harm Х any other information which may be offensive to colleagues or breaches the integrity of the ethos of the school or brings the school into disrepute X Using school systems to run a Using school systems to run a private business Х Using systems, applications, w the school / academy Using systems, applications, websites or other mechanisms that bypass the filtering or other safeguards employed by the school / academy Х Infringing copyright Х Revealing or publicising confid computer / network access co ential or proprietary information (eg financial / personal information, databases, des and passwords) X Creating or propagating compu Creating or propagating computer viruses or other harmful files Х Unfair usage (downloading / u ploading large files that hinders others in their use of the internet) Х On-line gaming (educational) Х On-line gaming (non education nal) Х On-line gambling Х On-line shopping / commerce Х File sharing Х Use of social media Х Use of messaging apps Х Use of video broadcasting eg Y outube Х
+User Action S Acceptable Acceptable at certain times Acceptable for nominated Unacceptable Unacceptable and illegal Users shall not visit Internet sites, Child sexual abuse images -The making, production or distribution of indecent images of children.
+Contrary to The Protection of Children Act 1978 Х make, post, download, Grooming, incitement, arrangement or facilitation of sexual acts against children Contrary to the Sexual Offences Act 2003. Х upload, data transfer, communicate Possession of an extreme pornographic image (grossly offensive, disgusting or otherwise of an obscene character) Contrary to the Criminal Justice and Immigration Act 2008 Х or pass on, material, remarks, criminally racist material in UK - to stir up religious hatred (or hatred on the grounds of sexual orientation) - contrary to the Public Order Act 1986 Х proposals or comments pornography Х that contain or relate to: promotion of any kind of discrimination X threatening behaviour, including promotion of physical violence or mental harm X any other information which may be offensive to colleagues or breaches the integrity of the ethos of the school or brings the school into disrepute X Using school systems to r Using school systems to run a private business Х Using systems, applicatio safeguards employed by ns, websites or other mechanisms that bypass the filtering or other the school / academy Х Infringing copyright Х confidential or proprietary information (eg financial / personal computer / network access codes and passwords) X Creating or propagating of computer viruses or other harmful files X Unfair usage (downloadin ng / uploading large files that hinders others in their use of the internet) X On-line gaming (education nal) Х On-line gaming (non educ cational) Χ On-line gambling X On-line shopping / comm erce Χ File sharing Х Use of social media Х Use of messaging apps Х Use of video broadcasting g eg Youtube Х